Our Stories: Residents Share Their Experiences

-Nancy was born in Burlington in 1938, and apart from some time spent in California and Florida after high school, Burlington has always been her home.
-She reminisces fondly of her time in California, where she worked for a company that built parts used in the first moon landing.
-She recalls her excitement she experienced watching the landing on television, knowing she had played a role in such an historic event.
+Nancy was born in Burlington in 1938, and apart from some time spent in California and Florida after high school, Burlington was always her home.
+She would reminisce fondly of her time in California, where she worked for a company that built parts used in the first moon landing.
+She recalled the excitement she experienced watching the landing on television, knowing she had played a role in such an historic event.

-One of Nancy’s many accomplishments upon moving to GWC was helping to form a group that served weekly hot meals to residents and staff.
+One of Nancy’s many accomplishments at GWC was helping to form a group that served weekly hot meals to residents and staff.
 The program contributed much to the community and was so successful that the United Way of Chittenden County recognized the group with a “Hometown Hero” volunteer award.

-Nancy contributes her time and resources at GWC in other ways as well, especially for fundraising events to support the GWC residents association.
-She’s organized countless bake sales and is responsible for an ongoing bottle-redemption program that has raised thousands for resident activities and programs.
+Nancy contributed her time and resources at GWC in other ways as well, especially for fundraising events to support the GWC residents association.
+She organized countless bake sales and was responsible for an ongoing bottle-redemption program that has raised thousands for resident activities and programs.

-Nancy is a longtime participant in SASH® — Support and Services at Home, a comprehensive wellness program developed by Cathedral Square and now available statewide.
-She’s also one of its primary cheerleaders.
-She happily shares her experiences with new residents as they move in and urges them to sign up for the program.
-“I tell folks it’s better than mom’s apple pie,” she says with a laugh.
+Nancy was a longtime participant in SASH® — Support and Services at Home, a comprehensive wellness program developed by Cathedral Square and now available statewide.
+She was also one of its primary cheerleaders.
+She would happily share her experiences with new residents as they moved in and urge them to sign up for the program.
+“I tell folks it’s better than mom’s apple pie,” she said with a laugh.